Involving Families and Advocates in Person-Centred Care: Co-Production That Builds Trust

 3. Accessibility before attendance: materials must be understandable before meetings are useful — easy-read, audio, visuals, translation/BSL if needed.

-4. Boundaries as safeguards: clear roles stop conflict and protect staff and family from burnout.
+4. Boundaries as safeguards: clear roles prevent conflict, reduce burnout, and protect the person’s autonomy.

 5. Evidence through cadence: short, frequent reviews beat long, infrequent summits; log actions, owners and verification.